Phene (mythology): Mythology

 Phene was married to Periphas, a king of Attica.
 Periphas was a pious and just man, beloved by his subjects, who then began to worship him as a god.
 They erected temples to him and worshipped him using Zeus's cult titles such as Soter (the saviour) and Epopsios ("overlooker of all").
-This angered Zeus, who planned on striking Periphas with one of his thunderbolts.
-But Apollo intervened and convinced his father to spare Periphas because he (Apollo) had been greatly honoured by the king.
+This angered Zeus, who planned on striking Periphas with one of his thunderbolts to punish the hubris.

+But then Apollo intervened and convinced his father to spare Periphas because he (Apollo) had been greatly honoured by the king.
 So he then came to Phene and Periphas's house, and found them conversing together.
 He turned Periphas into an eagle immediately.
 Phene, not wanting to be separated from her husband, asked to be changed into a bird as well.
-Her wish was fulfilled and she was transformed into a phene (φήνη), a kind of vulture (perhaps lammergeier).
+Her wish was fulfilled and she was transformed into a phene (φήνη), a kind of vulture (perhaps a lammergeier).
 By decree of Zeus, that vulture became a good omen for mankind.